joe-tohdjojo/shop-fake/README.md

 A modern, production-ready e-commerce platform built with Next.js 15 and the latest web technologies.
 This project demonstrates best practices in modern web development, from architecture to deployment.

+Read all about it in my blog: [https://www.joetohdjojo.com/blog/shop-fake](https://www.joetohdjojo.com/blog/shop-fake)

 ## Tech Stack

 - **Framework**: Next.js